muhammad-akbrrr/gold-rush-smartcontract/README.md

     - Return (keeper will retry later)
 2. If `asset_price > 0`:
     - Set `round.final_price = asset_price`
-    - Calculate the price difference: `asset_price - round.locked_price`
+    - Calculate the price difference: `asset_price - round.start_price`
     - For each bet in `remaining_accounts`:
       - Validate the PDA bet
       - Determine the bet result with `is_bet_winner`